 I love one-on-one meetings.
 It’s a chance to swap feedback and make sure our company is working.
-It’s also one of the reasons we built SoapBox Teams .
+It’s also one of the reasons we built the SoapBox one on ones feature .
 One of the features people love most is our Question Suggester.
 If they’re stuck for something to add to their agenda, we suggest questions they could use to start a productive conversation. →

 I wanted to know which questions get used most often, so I dug into the data (I can see the suggested questions they chose, not what gets typed!).
 So, without further ado, here are the top 10 questions asked in real-life ones as judged by real-life managers!
 So if you want some of the best one-on-one questions for your next one-on-one, check these out.